Deep Synoptic Array Science: Searching for Long Duration Radio Transients with the DSA-110: Commissioning Injection and Pulsar Tests

-A simulated injection pipeline was used to evaluate the search system's false-negative rate; $\sim200$ boxcar-shaped pulses with DMs between $0-4000\,$pc\,cm$^{-3}$, widths between $0.134-2.14\,$s, and S/N between $0-10\sigma$ were generated.
+$\sim200$ boxcar-shaped pulses with DMs between $0-4000\,$pc\,cm$^{-3}$, widths between $0.134-2.14\,$s, and S/N between $0-10\sigma$ were generated.
 The amplitude of each burst is scaled based on noise estimates from imaged fast visibility data.
-These were sent to the process server and searched, with the peak S/N candidate identified and saved. $\sim2000$ noise realizations without pulses were similarly sent through the search pipeline to estimate the false-positive rate.
-Simultaneously minimizing as a function of S/N threshold, we estimate that a $6\sigma$ detection limit is optimal, yielding a $\sim40\%$ false-negative rate and a $\sim25\%$ false positive rate.
-A $6\sigma$ threshold was used for the Galactic Plane survey, while a more stringent $8.5\sigma$ has been adopted for the real-time pipeline to limit false positives while commissioning observations are completed.
+These were sent to the process server and searched, with the peak S/N candidate identified and saved. {We then compute a false-negative rate (fraction of missed injections) as a function of trial S/N thresholds from 0 to 20.} $\sim2000$ noise realizations without pulses were similarly sent through the search pipeline to estimate the false-positive rate {as a function of S/N threshold.
+We simultaneously minimize the false-positive and false-negative rates with respect to S/N threshold, obtaining an optimal $6\sigma$ detection limit.
+This} $6\sigma$ threshold was used for the Galactic Plane survey, while a more stringent $8.5\sigma$ has been adopted for the real-time pipeline to limit false positives while commissioning observations are completed. {The threshold for the real-time search will be further tuned as we better characterize the RFI environment and noise statistics.}